 The weighted mean for the public at large on this question came out at 6.7, with 127 of the 1,000 surveyed adults declining to answer the question.
 Other sources confirm this trend: The University of Chicago’s Council on Global Affairs (CCGA) conducted a more recent study which found that 52% of surveyed U.S. adults in the summer of 2021 favored using U.S. troops in the event that China invaded Taiwan.[viii]
 Notably, this figure has been on a steady increase in recent years, up from around 25% in the first half of the last decade.

 What explains this shift in opinion?
-CCGA’s data further shows that Americans’ view of coming to Taiwan’s defense has shifted in line with their increasing view that limiting China’s influence is a very important foreign policy goal, something which 50% now agree with.[ix]
+CCGA’s data further shows that Americans’ view of coming to Taiwan’s defense has shifted in line with their increasing view that limiting China’s influence is a ‘very important’ foreign policy goal, something with which 50% now agree.[ix]

 Elite Views: Militaristic Internationalism Persists

 Caveating these findings, one should always take elite surveys with a pinch of salt.
-Determining who counts as ‘elite’ is, of course, a largely subjective question, and biases can occur from issues of small sampling and selection bias; it is difficult to send out a survey to a representative random selection of ‘national security elites,’ as opposed to a representative selection of American adults.[x]
-Nevertheless, CSIS’s findings serve to bolster the notion that if elites had their way, the U.S. would be responding forcefully to an invasion of Taiwan.
+Determining who counts as ‘elite’ is, of course, a largely subjective question, and errors can occur from issues of small sampling and selection bias.
+It is difficult to send out a survey to a representative random selection of ‘national security elites’ as opposed to a representative selection of American adults.[x]
+Nevertheless, CSIS’s findings serve to bolster the notion that if elites had their way, the United States would be responding forcefully to an invasion of Taiwan.
 As is so often the case, elites are the true stakeholders driving the country towards war.

 Implications for U.S. Policy: Strategic Limits on Political Will